Article written by Elisa - Travel Writer & Local in France

-One of the best things to do at the Colmar Christmas market is to see the illuminations on Friday and Saturday nights.
-The colors attract lots of “oohs” and “aahs” as half-timbered medieval buildings become illuminated.
+One of the best things to do at the Riquewhir Christmas Market, France, is to see the illuminations on Friday and Saturday nights.
+The colors attract lots of ‘oohs’ and ‘aahs’ as half-timbered medieval buildings become illuminated.

 Three things you need to try in the market are Vin Chaud aux Epices (Mulled Wine), delectable nougat cut from a massive block, and Bredalas (a variety of small biscuits).

-Colmar is your fairy-tale Christmas market with century-old traditions and Christmas illuminations, making it the perfect Christmas Market in France.
+Riquewihr is your fairy-tale Christmas market with century-old traditions and Christmas illuminations, making it the perfect Christmas market in France.

-Le Grand Village de Saint-Nicolas is located in Place Charles III, the most important square in the Ville Neuve, more precisely between the covered market and the San Sebastian shopping center.
-Explore its more than sixty wooden stalls decorated with twinkling garlands and full of gift ideas, seasonal delicacies so typical of the East of France, and mulled wine.
+Le Grand Village de Saint-Nicolas is Nancy’s most important Christmas Market.
+It is located in Place Charles III, in the Ville Neuve, and more precisely between the covered market and the San Sebastian shopping center.
+Explore one of the best French Christmas Markets in Eastern France, with its more than sixty wooden stalls decorated with twinkling garlands and full of gift ideas, seasonal delicacies so typical of the region, and mulled wine.

-Don’t miss the 100% craftsmen cluster surrounding the magnificent carousel with the effigy of Nancy, in the heart of the Village!
+Don’t miss the 100% craftsmen cluster in the Nancy Christmas Market, around the magnificent carousel in the heart of the Village!

 By Lucy from On the Luce

-The Clermont-Ferrand Christmas Market is held in the city of Clermont-Ferrand, Auvergne’s major town.
-Located at the Place de la Victoire by the iconic Clermont-Ferrand Cathedral, the 30-year old Christmas Market offers plenty of activities during the month-long presence.
+The Clermont-Ferrand Christmas Market is held in the city of Clermont-Ferrand, Auvergne’s capital.
+Located at the Place de la Victoire by the iconic Clermont-Ferrand Cathedral, the 30-year-old Christmas Market offers plenty of activities during the month-long presence.
 The central location in the old part of the city is perfect for exploring the narrow streets and visiting the famous Cathedral, one of the top things to do in Clermont-Ferrand.

-Clermont-Ferrand Christmas Market is composed of over 60 stands spread across different “villages.”
-“Le Coin des Lutins” is dedicated to children with a Santa Claus stand, treasure hunts, makeup stand, and magic shows.
-Local producers showcase their handicrafts and homemade food productions at the “Fabrique de Noël” village.
-The “Burons Gourmands” offer local specialties ready for tasting, all while visitors can listen to concerts on Fridays’ evenings.
-Concerts will cover from jazz bands, pop rocks, and Gospel performances from 6:30 pm.
+This Christmas Market in France is composed of over 60 stands spread across different ‘villages.’
+‘Le Coin des Lutins’ is dedicated to children with a Santa Claus stand, treasure hunts, makeup stand, and magic shows.
+Local producers showcase their handicrafts and homemade food productions at the ‘Fabrique de Noël’ village.
+The ‘Burons Gourmands’ offer local specialties ready for tasting, all while visitors can listen to concerts on Friday evenings.
+Concerts will cover jazz bands, pop rocks, and Gospel performances from 6:30 pm.

-A Christmas Parade will start at 4 pm (16 h) on November 29, 2019, from Place Delille through the Place de la Victoire and end at the Place de Jaude where the Christmas Tree and Ferry Wheel will continue to convey the holiday spirit.
+A Christmas Parade (date TBD) runs from Place Delille through the Place de la Victoire and ends at the Place de Jaude where the Christmas Tree and Ferris Wheel will continue to convey the holiday spirit.

 Don’t miss Béthune’s Christmas Market, considered one of the most beautiful Christmas Markets in France.
-The Cité de Noël, located in the medieval Grand-Place de Béthune and surrounded by beautiful historic houses and belfries, offers 5 weeks of wonder and magic to locals and visitors.
+The Cité de Noël, located in the medieval Grand Place de Béthune and surrounded by beautiful historic houses and belfries, offers five weeks of wonder and magic to locals and visitors.

-For the occasion, the beautiful Grand-Place of Béthune is filled with wooden chalets and fairy decorations to welcome local and regional artisans who offer seasonal culinary products, but also gift ideas for the end of the winter holidays.
+For the occasion, the beautiful Grand Place of Béthune is filled with wooden chalets and fairy decorations to welcome local and regional artisans who offer seasonal culinary products and gift ideas for the end of the winter holidays.